Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![passwords](/assets/images/Coffe%20Shop/sqlmap%20passwords.png)

-Now we have every user & admins hashed password.
+We've obtained have every user & admins hashed password.
 Since we already cracked jeremy's password earlier.
 We can just login with that

 ![Nothing different](/assets/images/Coffe%20Shop/Nothing%20different.png)

-We don't immediately see anything different or any type of admin panel available to me so I'm going to run a ffuf scan to enumerate directories
+We don't immediately see anything different or any type of admin panel available, so I'm going to run a ffuf scan to enumerate directories

 {% include tip.html content="Enumerate directories before you attempt to exploit to avoid this problem" %}